-Build vs. Buy: When to Choose Turnkey Solutions over Custom Software
+Build vs Buy: Turnkey Solutions or Custom Software?

 The build vs buy is a common dilemma faced by businesses implementing new enterprise software.
 Balancing immediate business needs with long-term growth is both paramount and challenging.
 Ultimately, it comes down to devoting significant resources to custom software development or leveraging turnkey solutions.